ExampleWasTaken-Studios/updater/README.md

 ```
 For testing purposes electron is included in this project.
 To use it you need to change the `main` property in `package.json` to `electron/main.js`.
 To adhere to npm package guidelines this should always be changed back to `lib/index.js` before pushing.

-Electron is not included in the npm package.
+Electron is not included in the published npm package.

 ## Build
 ```sh